n0th1ng-else/rspack-repro-issues/README.md

 `./webpack-dist` and `./rspack-dist` are purposely not added to `.gitignore`.

 It is recommended to commit these files so we quickly compare the outputs.

+# How to reproduce the issue with native watchers

+1. clone the repo
+2. install the dependencies (pnpm install)

+## Expected

+If we disable native watchers, we can see the expected behavior.
+For convenience, I have wrapped it into the command `pnpm dev:normal`

+The dev server starts -> plugin touches the file -> dev server rebuild -> dev server stops

+## Actual

+If we enable native watcher, the behavior is different.
+For convenience, I have wrapped it into the command `pnpm dev:native`

+The dev server starts -> plugin touches the file -> dev server **DOES NOT** rebuild